Jackyzilla/my-website/README.md

 Update made on master on Github before rebase

-## Repository Pupose
+ Repository Pupose

-This will be a change that conflicts
+This file is just a readme file.

-With whatever is on the remote side.
+## Purpose

-This was edited locally.
+The purpose of this file is to provide examples on how to use Git and Github together.